xavierpok/tp/docs/DeveloperGuide.md

 1. User requests to list persons
 2. Connexion shows a list of persons
-3. User requests to tag a person in the list
+3. User requests to add tag to a person
+4. Connexion request for index of person
+5. User specifies index of person
-4. Connexion adds the tag to the person
+6. Connexion request for new tag of person
+7. User specifies new tag of person
+8. Connexion add person's tag

     Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The list is empty.

   Use case ends.

-* 3a.
+* 5a.
 The given index is invalid.

-    * 3a1.
+    * 5a1.
 Connexion shows an error message.

       Use case resumes at step 2.

+* 7a.
+The given tag is invalid.
+    * 7a1.
+Connexion shows an error message.

+      Use case resumes at step 6.

+      Use case ends.
-* 3b.
+* 7b.
 The given tag is already present.
-    * 3b1.
+    * 7b1.
 Connexion tells the user the tag is already present.

       Use case ends.